brentp/methylcode/README.rst

 =====
 The input to the pipeline is:

-* a genomic fasta file with one entry per chromosome in the genome to which the reads are to be mapped.
+* a reference fasta file with one entry per chromosome in the genome to which the reads are to be mapped.
 * a fastq reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process